 - How do I communicate value to my business partners and constituency?

 - How are my services perceived by users and customers?

 - How do I work with business partners to forecast and manage demand?

 - How do I track and manage costs to demonstrate value to my partners?

 - How do I prioritize projects and work efforts in the context of organizational constraints and capacities?

 - How do I ensure expected investment benefits are realized?

 Running IT like a business means that the IT organization has all the elements of a fully functioning business operation.
 This includes capabilities in traditional business functions:

 - Financial Management and Back-office

 Many IT organizations focus on Technology Management and Operations (technology delivery) and don’t have strong competencies in the other business areas.
-Cask can help you extend the value of your organization with a full set of Business of IT capabilities.
+Cask can help you extend the value of your organization with a full set of Business IT capabilities.